AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 You do not need to upload a Photoshop file (PSD) to create a template; a template can be built out of any image assets in Dynamic Media Classic.
 However uploading a PSD can make authoring easier because you'll typically have these assets already in a layered PSD.
 In addition, Dynamic Media Classic will automatically generate a template when you upload a layered PSD.

 - **Maintain Layers.** This is the most important option.
 This tells Dynamic Media Classic to create one image asset per Photoshop layer.
-If unchecked, all other options are disabled and the PSD will be flattened into a single image.
+If unchecked, all other options are disabled and the PSD is flattened into a single image.
 - **Create** **Template.** This option takes the various generated layers and automatically creates a template by combining them back together.
 A drawback to using the auto-generated template is that Dynamic Media Classic places all the layers in one file, whereas we only need a single placeholder per layer.
 It's easy enough to delete the extra layers, but if you have many layers, it is faster to recreate them.
-Be sure to rename the new template; if you don't, it will be overwritten the next time you re-upload the same PSD.
+Be sure to rename the new template; if you don't, it is overwritten the next time you re-upload the same PSD.
 - **Extract Text.** This recreates text layers in the PSD as text layers in the template using the font you uploaded.
 This step is required if your text is on a path in Photoshop and you want to maintain that path in the template.
 This feature requires you to use the **Create Template** option, as the extracted text can only be created by a template generated on upload.
 - **Extend Layers to Background Size.** This setting makes each layer the same size as the overall PSD canvas.
 This is very useful for layers that will always stay fixed in position: otherwise when swapping images into the same layer, you may have to reposition them.
 - **Layer Naming.** This tells Dynamic Media Classic how to name each asset generated per layer.
 We recommend either **Photoshop** **and Layer** **Name** or Photoshop and **Layer** **Number**.
 Both options use the PSD name as the first part of the name, and adds either the layer name or number at the end.
 For example, if you have a PSD named "shirt.psd," and it has layers named "front," "sleeves," and "collar," if you upload using the **Photoshop and** Layer **Name** option, Dynamic Media Classic would generate the Asset IDs "shirt_front,""shirt_sleeves,"and "shirt_collar."
 Using one of these options helps ensure the name is unique in Dynamic Media Classic.